PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_feed.md

 In the figure below, we show a plot visualizing the amount of *Z* across the two simulations.
 As with negative autoregulation, we see that the type-1 incoherent FFL allows the cell to ramp up production of a gene *Z* to steady state much faster than it would under simple regulation.

 ![image-center](../assets/images/ffl_graph.PNG){: .align-center}
-In dark purple we see the results of a FFL compared with light blue showing a normal steady state reaction {: .align-center}
+In dark purple we see the results of a FFL compared with light blue showing a normal steady state reaction {: style="text-align: center;"}

 However, you will note a slightly different pattern to the growth of *Z* than we saw under negative autoregulation.
 In negative autoregulation, the concentration of the protein approached steady state from below.
 In the case of the FFL, the amount of *Z* grows so quickly that it passes its steady state and later returns to steady state from above.